Visualize and Monitor Amazon EC2 Events with Amazon CloudWatch Events and Amazon Kinesis Firehose

 - Enable zone awareness: true

-- Restrict Amazon ES to an IP-based access policy
+- Restrict Amazon OpenSearch Service to an IP-based access policy

 Other settings are left as the defaults.